jvineis/MESOCOSM_18S/README.md

     vsearch --fasta_width 0 --sortbysize pooled-samples-node-representatives.fa --output pooled-samples-node-representatives-sorted.fa

 ### The database for the PR2 taxonomy that you will want to use for the taxonomic assignment of your SWARM ASVs can be found here
 https://github.com/pr2database/pr2database/releases.
 You will need to have the fasta "pr2_version_4.14.0_SSU_mothur.fasta" and the tax id file "SILVA_138.1_SSURef_NR99_tax_silva-fixed.tax" found in this git for the taxonomic assignment.
 Below is the general slurm script to run the taxonomy.
 You will need to make sure that vsearch is active.

     #!/bin/bash

     #SBATCH --nodes=1
     #SBATCH --tasks-per-node=1
     #SBATCH --time=00:30:00
-    #SBATCH --mem=80Gb
+    #SBATCH --mem=8Gb

     vsearch --usearch_global pooled-samples-node-representatives-sorted.fa --db /scratch/gpfs/WARD/JOE/DBs/pr2_version_4.14.0_SSU_mothur.fasta --blast6out NODE-HITS-PR2.txt --id 0.4

- #### Now you will want to create a file that contains meaningful taxonomy for your taxonomic hits contained in the "NODE-HITS.txt" file.
-Here is the command that will get you there.
-This script will produce two files..
-1. contains the metadata includin the ASV and the taxonomic string and the other is the matrix of counts for each sample
+ #### The vsearch command above provides taxonomy ids, but not taxonomy strings for each of the unique swarm IDs in your file.
+The script below will create a new file that contains the swarm ID and the taxonoimic string.. because the string is what we are really after.
+Position one in the script is the output from the command above, position 2 is the location of the tax file you downloaded for PR2 and position 3 is the name of the output file name of your choosing..
+I would keep it consistent with what I have named it in order to simplify life downstream.

     #!/bin/bash